Key Takeaways

 Path Reuse causes the model to prefer its memorized training data over the specific information you provide in your prompt.

-This is one of the most common user complaints about large language models.
-You paste a document into ChatGPT, ask a specific question about it, and the model answers based on something it learned during training rather than what you just gave it.
+You paste a document into ChatGPT and ask a specific question about it.
+The model answers from training data you never provided.
+It's the most persistent complaint about production RAG deployments.
 The Michigan State team's graph analysis shows why: the model's internal knowledge paths are so well-worn from billions of training examples that new context can't override them.

 Think of it like asking directions from someone who's driven the same route for 20 years.
 Even if you show them a map with a new faster route, they'll default to the one they know.
 The model does the same thing, but with facts.
 When training data says X and your prompt says Y, Path Reuse means the model often picks X.